-Academic Regulations
+Academic regulations

-The Graduate Diploma in Law (CPE) and its intermediate awards operate in accordance with the University's Academic Regulations and the Framework for Higher Education Qualifications in England, Wales and Northern Ireland published by the Quality Assurance Agency for Higher Education (QAA) in 2008.
+The Graduate Diploma in Law (CPE) operate in accordance with the University's Academic Regulations and the Framework for Higher Education Qualifications in England, Wales and Northern Ireland published by the Quality Assurance Agency for Higher Education (QAA) in 2008.

-All students should make sure that they access a copy of the current edition of the general University handbook, Essential Westminster, which available is at westminster.ac.uk/essential-westminster.
-The following regulations should be read in conjunction with the Modular Framework for Undergraduate Courses, the relevant sections Handbook Academic of the of Regulations, which is available at westminster.ac.uk/academic-regulations, and the course specific regulations detailed within the course handbook.
+All students should make sure that they access a copy of the current edition of the general University handbook called Essential Westminster, which is available at westminster.ac.uk/essential-westminster.
+The following regulations should be read in conjunction with Section 18: Framework for Postgraduate Taught Courses and relevant sections of the current Handbook of Academic Regulations, which is available at westminster.ac.uk/academic-regulations